Michelle Pfeiffer: Acting style and reception

-Pfeiffer has been called one of the greatest actresses of her generation.
-However, she has also been described as one of Hollywood's most underrated, with The Hollywood Reporter saying she "is too seldom ranked among the best of her generation".
-In 2009, journalist Brian D. Johnson argued that Pfeiffer had yet to demonstrate her true range, believing she could potentially be as revered as Meryl Streep if afforded the same acting opportunities, while film critic Mick LaSalle remarked that Pfeiffer's humility sometimes causes the public to overlook her as one of the industry's finest actresses.
-Film critic Pauline Kael named Pfeiffer one of her favorite actresses, saying she always tried to see her work.
-Pfeiffer is particularly renowned for her versatility, having accrued a filmography that spans period, romance, fantasy, musical, comedy, and drama.
-By 2016, Salon's Charles Taylor declared that no actor of the previous decade had rivaled Pfeiffer's versatility.
-Summarizing her career as eclectic, Erbland believes she has rarely repeated acting choices, with the actress confirming she had always aspired to play the widest possible range of characters, even when her options were limited.
+Pfeiffer has simultaneously been called one of the greatest actresses of her generation and one of Hollywood's most underrated.
+The Hollywood Reporter said she "is too seldom ranked among the best of her generation".
+In 2009, the journalist Brian D. Johnson said that Pfeiffer had yet to exhibit her true acting range and argued she could potentially be as revered as Meryl Streep if afforded the same opportunities.
+The film critic Mick LaSalle remarked that Pfeiffer's humility has sometimes caused the general public to overlook her.
+She was cited as a favorite actor of the film critic Pauline Kael.
+Pfeiffer is particularly noted for her versatility.
+In 1999, Salons Charles Taylor wrote that no actor of the decade had rivaled Pfeiffer's versatility.
+Kate Erbland summarized her career as eclectic, noting that she has rarely repeated acting choices.
+Pfeiffer has similarly stated that she has always aimed to portray the widest possible range of characters, even when her opportunities were limited.

 Pfeiffer was one of the highest-paid actresses of the 1980s and 1990s, typically earning $9–$10 million per film during the latter decade.
-Aside from The Witches of Eastwick, few of her films during the 1980s were major box office successes.
+Few of her films during the 1980s were major box office successes.
 In 1995, The New York Times journalist Bernard Weinraub said Pfeiffer belongs to a group of respected actresses who are "not considered a big box-office draw".
-However, several critics reported that her performances were consistently acclaimed, despite some mediocre films and box office returns.
-Regardless, Pfeiffer was the sixth highest-grossing domestic box office star of 1990, and one of the few actresses whose salary corresponded with their box office appeal as of 1996, according to UPI.
+However, several critics noted that her performances remained consistently acclaimed despite a number of mediocre films and box-office returns.
+Film critic David Thomson argued that some of Pfeiffer's weaker films suffer from the perception that she does not appear to enjoy working or acting.
+Regardless, she was the sixth highest-grossing domestic box office star of 1990 and one of the few actresses whose salary corresponded with their box office appeal as of 1996, according to UPI.
 In 1996, Entertainment Weekly ranked her the 67th greatest movie star of all time.
-By 1999, Variety named Pfeiffer "the female movie star most likely to improve a film's box-office appeal".
-In 2004, People ranked her among The 100 Greatest Movie Stars of Our Time, naming her 20th in the "icons" category.
+By 1999, Variety had named Pfeiffer "the female movie star most likely to improve a film's box-office appeal", and ranked her the fifth highest-grossing actress with starring roles, citing her 13 films, which had collectively grossed over $630.9 million at the time.
+Pfeiffer was named one of the "100 Greatest Movie Stars of Our Time" by People in 2002, appearing as one of 20 actors in the issue's "Icons" section.

 Pfeiffer was awarded a motion picture star on the Hollywood Walk of Fame in 2007.
-She was honored by TCL Chinese Theater on April 25, 2025 with a hand and footprints ceremony at Grauman's Chinese Theatre.
+She was honored by Grauman's Chinese Theatre on April 25, 2025, with a hand and footprint ceremony.